gustavostuff/ppux/README.md

 }
 ```

 So each `romColors[row][col]` stores a ROM address for a given palette color.
 The first column is the universal background color, usually one single "shared" ROM address.
-On cells that are not directly editable, **double-click** opens the ROM address assignment flow described in the in-app status hint.

-### Window references between entries
+On **ROM**-role windows, **double-click** a cell to open the ROM address assignment flow. **Sketch**-role windows skip that double-click event, their colors are not tied to ROM addresses.

 Some windows refer to other windows by `id`, for example: